KrzysztofWojcik248/Discrete-Component-LED-Dimmer/README.md

 ## Calculating values

-LED needs 20mA current to provide full brightness and power supply is 9V battery.
-I decided to use 1000μF electrolitic capacitor because it's big enough to provide stable output and as trainsitor I use NPN 2N2222.
+- LED needs a 20mA current to provide full brightness
+- power supply is 9V battery
+- I decided to use 1000μF electrolitic capacitor because it's big enough to provide stable outpu
+- used transistor is NPN 2N2222.

 ### Calculating second's transitor emitter resistance:
+***All the values and components which are calculeted and I'm refering to can be found on schematic in section below***

 I assume that colector current is the same as emitter current because base current is 100-300 times smaller than collector current so I calculated this current using emitter current formula:

 $$I_E = \frac{V_{BE}}{R_E}$$